SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 associated to hits : deposited energy, particle's times of flight, hit positions in the geometry model...

-The  so-called *mock  calibration*  consists  in dedicated  algorithms which  are able  to compute  the *calibrated  data* associated  to raw *simulated data*.
+The  so-called   *mock  calibration*   consists  in   using  dedicated algorithms which are able to  compute the *calibrated data* associated to raw *simulated data*.

 ![Mock calibration algorithms applied to simulated events](@ref flr_mock_calib.png)